expygmalion/MiniWasilni/README.md

 - Interactive zoom and pan controls
 - Detailed logging of operations

+- **Rendering of Trees**: Trees are redered in a heirarchial structure by default with eoot at top.
+  ![Auto Layout Tree](images/AutoLayoutTree.png)

 - **Auto Layout Function**: Renders complete trees with the root on top and nodes with certain distances from each other to reduce visual complexity.
-  ![Auto Layout Tree](images/AutoLayoutTree.png)
   ![Auto Layout Graph](images/AutoLayoutGraph.png)

 - **Adding a New Node**: Easily add new nodes to the graph.